BennettXu/css-watch-plugin/README.md

 css-watch-plugin
 ================

+Description:
+---
-This is a jquery plugin that watch change of css property.
+ * This is a jquery plugin that watch change of css property.
+ * What makes it outstanding is that
+     * It can monitor some jquery complex property like `offset`, `outerWidth`;
+     * It uses polling, which means that every change can be dectected;
+     * There is `runs`, `stop` and `reset` apis, which can help you comfortablly control it.

 Usage:
+---
  1. init:
     ```
     $.watcher.runs(100);
     ```

  2. add watching
     ```
     $('div').watch(['offset', 'width'], function whenChange(){
         console.log('some properties changed')